• Home

 Recommended Video

-Bessent argued behind the scenes, a “huge number” of Democrats are actually in favor of tariffs but can’t say so because they’ve been labeled “the Trump tariffs,” forcing them to avoid deviating “from the hive.”
-And he insisted he has gotten a “a couple of Democrats” to walk into his “bear trap” with their argument tariffs act as a tax.
+Bessent argued that, behind the scenes, a “huge number” of Democrats are actually in favor of tariffs but can’t say so because they’ve been labeled “the Trump tariffs,” forcing them to avoid deviating “from the hive.”
+And he insisted he has gotten “a couple of Democrats” to walk into his “bear trap” with their argument tariffs act as a tax.
 By their own logic, Bessent insisted, if they truly believe taxes are inflationary and therefore bad, they should do the obvious: “So you believe taxes are inflationary.
 So join me and cut taxes, and that will be disinflationary.”

-As Bessent and Sorkin jousted, the Treasury Secretary tangled with the big (non-artificial intelligence-related) economic quandary of 2025.
+As Bessent and Sorkin jousted, the Treasury secretary tangled with the big (non-AI-related) economic quandary of 2025.
 Tariffs are paid by U.S. companies and consumers, and are difficult to distinguish from a tax.
 They appear to have revived inflationary pressures that were on the wane when Trump was reelected, and they are part of a larger trade tangle with China dating back nearly a decade.
 But the Trump administration has refused to drop its commitment to them, even if they are turning out far different from when Trump announced worldwide “reciprocal tariffs” in April.

 A ‘shrinking ice cube,’ but still important